 2. ENERGY CONSERVATION & RENEWABLE ENERGY

-- New Solar Thermal & Photovoltaic Options (UPCOMING MAY, 2014)
+- New Solar Thermal & Photovoltaic Options (future class)

 - 2nd Pender Energy Day (November 17, 2012)

 - Solar Water Heating Education & Energy Group